vatri/InvMan/README.md

 ```
 ### Login credentials

-The credentials for logging in are defined in users table in SQL file (see root directory).
+The credentials for login are defined in users table in the SQL file placed in the root directory.
 By default use following:

 ```